Lakshaygoel4321/Vehicle-Data-MLOps-Project/README.md

 ## 🎉 Acknowledgements
 - Special thanks to the open-source community and the contributors of the libraries used in this project.

----

-This README is designed to be **recruiter-friendly** by clearly showcasing your technical expertise in MLOps, cloud deployments, and CI/CD best practices.
-If you want to add more sections or make any edits, let me know!